Gidoren/cloud-canviz/WorkingPrototypeKnownProblemsReport.md

 when you go back to the original page.
 However, the changes were made in the backend, it just requires a refresh for the state of the gallery to update.

 The location of the fault is in in the backend, in the Art.js model.
 Fixing the bug would require additional research to see how we can refresh the component to have the new updated states instead of the old one.

+# 5
+If attempting to go to a web page that doesn't exist, our web application should throw a 404 error, but we do not have that, instead a blank white page shows up.
+The reason for the fault is not having 404 error components for unauthorized routes.
+Fixing the bug would require spending time to implement these components, but we decided to prioritize fixing other issues.